gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 If you have a Corne keyboard (aka the crkbd) and want to give this a go, [here are the keymap files](https://drive.google.com/drive/folders/1fFPNvJiDUrYAS6E9FuKkzGjdH7ZOdLYQ) for download to be used with QMK, or [the compiled .hex file](https://drive.google.com/file/d/1oFlFQ3RSFimabYId-VHHeJsnoYEFJ21o/view) ready to be flashed onto your Corne keyboard with QMK Toolbox.
 The above links have the right side of the keyboard acting as the parent to the left side.

 Feel free to [buy me a beverage](https://www.buymeacoffee.com/gfolgert), it would be greatly appreciated.
-Any donations will likely go right back into supporting the keyboard-enthusiast community, as well as my own keyboard addiction.
+Any donations will likely go right back into supporting the keyboard-enthusiast community (as well as my own keyboard addiction).
+I would like to make this into a video if people are interested.

 ------
 ## Resources